aisudin/randominspiration/README.md

 ## Introduction

 Welcome to the documentation for **Random Inspiration**.
-This package provides a collection of quotes.
+This package delivers a single random quote based on a specified topic or author, or provides a random quote without any specific criteria.

 ## Usage